hossamalaa69/posts-task-app/README.md

 ## Functionality

-In the application, we retrieve the posts from this [DUMMY_API](https://jsonplaceholder.typicode.com/posts) and reciew their Title, Body, and Post ID.
+In the application, we retrieve the posts from this [DUMMY_API](https://jsonplaceholder.typicode.com/posts) and show a list of posts' (Title, Body, and Post ID).

 ## Used Packges